mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "Liffa!"

-I stood in the darkness and the deafening snow, leaning against a Ziyu that stood watch above the ongoing reconstruction of the Great Pavilion.
+I stood in the darkness and the deafening snow, leaning against a Ziyu that stood watch above the reconstruction of the Great Pavilion.
 My hand perched firmly over the lever that connected me to hae, sure of its urgency.

 "Liffa!"
-I screamed hysterically into the microphone, but I knew that thi could not hear me across such a distance.
-Holrag had undoubtedly given up on hae, but I couldn't do that.
+I screamed hysterically into the microphone, but I knew that thi couldn't hear me across such a distance.
+Holrag had undoubtedly given up on hae, but I wouldn't.

 Setre came to me and put a hand on my shoulder, but I was stubborn, shrugged her hand off, and pressed the button, "Liffa, please pick up if you can hear this."